HomeThe best car options and accessories for winter driving

 © Bentley

-Snow chains can only be used when the road surface is covered in a layer of snow or ice and are definitely more hardcore than snow socks.
-That said, they don’t fit all cars and they can be difficult to fit and remove.
-Note that in some parts of Europe, snow chains are compulsory.
+Snow chains are definitely more serious than snow socks.
+Indeed, they can only be used when the road surface is covered in a layer of snow or ice – otherwise they will damage the Tarmac.
+They don’t fit all cars, however, and can be difficult to install and remove.
+Note that in some parts of Europe, fitting snow chains is compulsory during the winter.

 • Four-wheel drive